rails/rails/guides/source/testing.md

 ### The Four Hashes of the Apocalypse

-After a request has been made using one of the 6 methods (`get`, `post`, etc.) and processed, you will have 4 Hash objects ready for use:
+After a request has been made and processed, you will have 4 Hash objects ready for use:

 * `assigns` - Any objects that are stored as instance variables in actions for use in views.
 * `cookies` - Any cookies that are set.